datoshcode/Dark_and_light_theme_for_the_editor_SublimeText_3/README.md

 <h2>Theme settings</h2>
 <h3>Setting a dark theme</h3>

-To set up a dark theme, in the editor, go to Preferences -> Color Scheme ... and select "Datosh_code_dark".
-After that, it is recommended that you go to Preferences -> Theme ... and select Adaptive.sublime-theme.
+<p>To set up a dark theme, in the editor, go to Preferences -> Color Scheme ... and select "Datosh_code_dark".
+After that, it is recommended that you go to Preferences -> Theme ... and select Adaptive.sublime-theme.</p>

 <h3>Setting a light theme</h3>

-To set up a light theme, go to Preferences -> Color Scheme ... in the editor and select "Datosh_code_light".
-After that, it is recommended that you go to Preferences -> Theme ... and select Default.sublime-theme.
+<p>To set up a light theme, go to Preferences -> Color Scheme ... in the editor and select "Datosh_code_light".
+After that, it is recommended that you go to Preferences -> Theme ... and select Default.sublime-theme.</p>

-04.01.2020
+<date>04.01.2020</date>